 (see at the bottom of the page the tool to remove the cover and needle easily and safely).

-In some cases were releasing the pressure build-up cannot solve the problem, we can perform below adjustment by opening the pressure gauge through the removal of its protective cover and removing the needle pointer.
+In some cases where releasing the pressure build-up cannot solve the problem, we can perform the below adjustment by opening the pressure gauge through the removal of its protective cover and removing the needle pointer.
 With this method, we can correct the zero and span shift of the instrument when it occurs.

 A. To correct the Zero Shifts: